 For customers without Azure AD, the recommended approach is for customers to federate their current IDP with Azure AD to enable authentication by this method.

-There are a large number of granular permissions that can be granted to support representatives.
-These permissions determine which features in BeyondTrust a representative has access to and can require end-user prompting so that the user receiving support must approve representative actions.
+There are a number of granular permissions that can be granted to users of Privilege Management Cloud.
+These permissions determine which features a user has access to.